Mug Club Beer at Tailgate Brewery

 Cideries

-• Cyanide Cider brews dry English style ciders.
+• Cyanide Cider (B) brews dry English style ciders.
 Grayson does keep some other local beers on tap, primarily from Crazy Gnome, which he also owns.
 Birria Babe has a permanent pop up in their kitchen.

 • Diskins Cider (A) is in WeHo and serves a variety of ciders, mostly sweet.
 My favorite was seasonal, as it is bourbon barrel aged, but BTC (Bourbon Tart Cherry) is year round now.
 They do have a limited, somewhat upscale food menu.